StevenD24/AWS-Serverless-API-System/README.md

 ## Overview

-This project employs a serverless architecture to create a comprehensive API capable of performing CRUD operations on DynamoDB and integrating with S3 for object storage, using AWS Lambda functions and API Gateway.
-The API is designed to handle the creation, reading, updating, and deletion of data in DynamoDB, alongside managing file uploads to S3.
+This project leverages a serverless architecture to develop a comprehensive API that performs CRUD operations on DynamoDB and incorporates S3 for object storage, facilitated by AWS Lambda functions and API Gateway.
+The API enables the creation, reading, updating, and deletion of data within DynamoDB, alongside managing file uploads to S3.
+With the integration of AWS CloudFront as a CDN for S3 file retrieval, the architecture significantly reduces latency, ensuring faster access to files globally.

 In this serverless architecture, Lambda authorizers and Auth0 are used for secure API access, ensuring secure access control and restricting operations to authorized users only.